-We have an exciting opportunity for a Service Delivery Assistant to join the Norfolk and Suffolk Victim Care team in Norfolk, working 37.5 hours a week.
+We have the exciting opportunity for a Service Delivery Assistant to join the team based at our Hackenthorpe office in Sheffield, South Yorkshire.
+This is a full time position working 37.5 hours a week.

 Do you want to make a difference every day?
 Do you want to contribute to change & improvement for those who need it?